New CMS Medicare Sales & Marketing Guidelines 2024

 CMS took this PEWC requirement from the Federal Communications Commission’s (FCC) TCPA-implementing regulations.
 You can read more about PEWC under the Telephone Consumer Protection Act (TCPA) here

-The rule further provides that a beneficiary’s PEWC “to share the information and be contacted
+The rule further provides that a beneficiary’s PEWC “to share the information and be contacted for marketing or enrollment purposes” can only be obtained through a “clear and conspicuous” disclosure.

 The disclosure must list every entity the TPMO would share the beneficiary’s data with, and allow the beneficiary to individually consent to or reject each entity.